NAAC for Dental Colleges: SSR Strategy in the NDC Era

 • Outdated DCI references throughout the SSR.
 Post-19 March 2026, SSR templates referencing DCI norms are dated.
 Faculty qualification language, accreditation references, and regulatory citations should now reference NDC and its three boards (UGPGDEB, DARB, EDRB).

-• Dental overlay clinical material under-documented.
+• Part B clinical material under-documented.
 Daily OPD numbers, IPD where applicable, and case mix across specialties are often reported as monthly totals rather than student-level exposure.
 NAAC peer teams care about per-student clinical exposure, not aggregate hospital numbers.

 • Phantom lab capacity reported vaguely.
 “Adequate phantom lab facilities” doesn’t score well.
 Specific phantom-head-to-student ratios, simulation lab utilisation hours, and pre-clinical training documentation score much better.